IBM/ibmi-db2util/README.md

 # ------IMPORTANT WARNING -------
-This project is under construction.
+This project is (and possibly always will be) under construction.

 # db2util